-Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or writeups) on the Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations and principal payments required to be made on the Notes by us, a hypothetical structure of six (6) classes of Reference Tranches (the Class A-H, Class M-1, Class M-1H, Class M-2, Class M-2H and Class B-H Reference Tranches) deemed to be backed by the Reference Pool has been established as indicated in the table set forth under "Transaction Summary" above.
+Solely for purposes of making the calculations for each Payment Date of any principal write-downs (or write-ups) on the Notes as a result of Credit Events (or reversals thereof) on the Reference Obligations and principal payments required to be made on the Notes by us, a hypothetical structure of six (6) classes of Reference Tranches (the Class A-H, Class M-1, Class M-1H, Class M-2, Class M-2H and Class B-H Reference Tranches) deemed to be backed by the Reference Pool has been established as indicated in the table set forth under "Transaction Summary" above.
 Pursuant to the hypothetical structure, the Class A-H Reference Tranche is senior to all the other Reference Tranches and therefore does not provide any credit enhancement to the other Reference Tranches.
-The Class M-1 and Class M-1H Reference Tranches are pro rata with each other, are subordinate to the Class A-H Reference Tranche and are senior to the Class M-2, Class B-H Reference Tranches.
-The Class M-2 and Class M-2H Reference Tranches are pro rata with each other, are subordinate to the Class A-H Reference Tranches and therefore does not provide any the each other, are subordinate to the Class M-1 and Class M-2 and Class M-2H Reference Tranches are pro rata with each other, are subordinate to the Class A-H. Class M-1 and Class M-1H Reference Tranches and are senior to the Class B-H Reference Tranche.
+The Class M-1 and Class M-1H Reference Tranches are pro rata with each other, are subordinate to the Class A-H Reference Tranches and are senior to the Class M-2H and Class B-H Reference Tranches.
+The Class M-1 and Class M-2H Reference Tranches are pro rata with each other, are subordinate to the Class A-H, Class M-1 and Class M-1H Reference Tranches and are senior to the Class B-H Reference Tranche.
 The Class B-H Reference Tranche is subordinate to all the other Reference Tranches and therefore does not benefit from any credit enhancement.
 Each Class of Reference Tranche will have an initial Class Notional Amount indicated in the table set forth under "Transaction Summary" above and the aggregate of the initial Class Notional Amounts of all the Reference Tranches will equal the Cut-off Date Balance of the Reference Pool.

-The "Class Notional Amount" of each Class of Reference Tranche as of any Payment Date is a notional amount equal to the initial Class Notional Amount of such Class of Reference Tranche, minus the aggregate amount of Senior Reduction Amounts and/or Subordinate Reduction Amounts allocated to such Class of Reference Tranche on such Payment Date and all prior Payment Dates, minus the aggregate amount of Calculated Tranche Write-down Amounts allocated to reduce the Class Notional Amount of such Class of Reference Tranche on such Payment Dates, and plus the aggregate amount of Calculated Tranche Write-up Amounts allocated to increase the Class Notional Amount of such Class of Reference Tranche on such Payment Date and on all prior Payment Dates.
+The "Class Notional Amount" of each Class of Reference Tranche as of any Payment Date is a notional amount equal to the initial Class Notional Amount of such Class of Reference Tranche, minus the aggregate amount of Senior Reduction Amounts and/or Subordinate Reduction Amounts allocated to such Class of Reference Tranche on such Payment Date and all prior Payment Dates, minus the aggregate amount of Calculated Tranche Write-down Amounts allocated to reduce the Class Notional Amount of such Class of Reference Tranche on such Payment Date and on all prior Payment Dates, and plus the aggregate amount of Calculated Tranche Write-up Amounts allocated to increase the Class Notional Amount of such Class of Reference Tranche on such Payment Date and on all prior Payment Dates.
 For the avoidance of doubt, no Calculated Tranche Write-up Amount or Calculated Tranche Write-down Amount will be applied twice on the same Payment Date.